 The ONS is the country’s largest producer of statistics.

-only interested in society as a whole, and not you as an individual.
-Statistics represent groups of people.
-We remove your personal details as we are not interested in singling you out At the ONS, we are not:
+- only interested in society as a whole, and not you as an individual; statistics represent groups of people, and we remove your personal details as we are not interested in singling you out At the ONS, we are not:

-- going to sell on your data under any circumstances.
-We value your involvement in our studies and do not profit from your data.
-You will not receive any “junk mail” as a result of taking part.
+- going to sell on your data under any circumstances; we value your involvement in our studies and do not profit from your data, and you will not receive any “junk mail” as a result of taking part

 Read more about what we do at the ONS.